A Low-rank Approximation for MDPs via Moment Coupling: Introduction

 \section{Introduction}

 Dynamic programming is the fundamental technique for solving sequential decision problems.
 The key object of analysis is the Bellman optimality equation.
 As the dimension of the state space increases, the computational burden of solving the Bellman equation becomes prohibitive.
-Approximate dynamic programming (ADP) is a family of algorithms developed to address this computational challenge by reducing---through various mechanisms---the dimensionality of the problem.
+Approximate dynamic programming (ADP) is a family of algorithms developed to address this challenge by reducing---through various mechanisms---the computational complexity of the problem.

 A central ADP theme is that of value-function approximation.
-One a priori imposes a lower dimensional structure on the value function---assuming, for example, that it is an affine combination of pre-specified basis functions---and optimizes the combination parameters.
+Here, one a priori imposes a lower dimensional structure on the value function---assuming, for example, that it is an affine combination of pre-specified basis functions---and optimizes the combination parameters.
 One expects computational gains if the number of basis functions is small relative to the size of the state space.
-Even when these {\em function-approximation} algorithm converge, the performance---in terms of optimality gaps---depends on the choice of the basis functions; these are often chosen based on ad-hoc knowledge of the problem's structure.
+Even when these {\em architecture-based} algorithms converge, the performance---in terms of optimality gaps---depends on the choice of the basis functions; these are often chosen based on ad-hoc knowledge of the problem's structure.

-What we propose here is a method that, instead of imposing a lower dimensional structure on the value function, approximates directly the Markov chain by a lower-rank one.
-The Bellman equation for this lower-rank chain is itself lower dimensional and hence more tractable.

-The lower-rank {\em sister chain} is a ``non-identical twin'' of the original chain.
-The two are coupled through their local-transition first and second moment.
-Specifically, these first moments are given by the vector $\mu (x)$ and the matrix $\sigma^2(x)$:
+The approach we propose here does not impose an architecture on the value function directly.
+Instead it treats two Markov chains on the same state space as ``sisters'' in terms of their value if, in the spirit of the central limit theorem, their (controlled) transition matrices share the same first and second moments.
+The value closeness is based on the results---in \cite{braverman2018taylor}---that these two ``close'' chains have a common approximation via (and hence can be related by) a suitable PDE.
+The optimality gap of using the optimal control derived for one chain for the other, is no larger than the approximation error introduced by the PDE.

+We bring algorithmic relevance to this idea by using state aggregation as the scaffolding on which to build a low-rank ``sister'' chain.
+Viewed through our lens, aggregation in effect produces an alternative chain on the full state space, but with a lower-rank transition law governed by the aggregation design matrices.
+Moment matching provides a principled way to choose these design matrices and we introduce a simple and intuitive algorithm to do so: one that is grounded in the mathematical analysis of the approximation gap and, in turn, produces optimality-gap guarantees.

+A central contribution of this work lies in drawing algorithmic relevance from the powerful toolbox of central limit theorem (CLT) approximations for control problems.
+We produce an appealingly simple algorithm that, under ``CLT-type'' assumptions, results in an optimality gap that is an order-of-magnitude smaller than the value function itself.
+In our use of state aggregation as the infrastructure, this is also one of the first performance guarantees known for soft aggregation.